-Materials and Resources: 20% : 14/70 points
+Materials and Resources: 13%: 14/110 points

-with 14 points generated in seven credits, this section has only one prerequisite: storage and collection of recyclables.
+this section has only one prerequisite: storage and collection of recyclables.
 The credits focus on building reuse; waste management; reused, recycled or certified materials; as well as local or regional materials.
+It has diminished in importance since LEED was started.

-LEED Canada has introduced a new credit in this category to recognize the importance of building durably.
+LEED Canada first introduced a new credit in this category to recognize the importance of building durably.

-Credit 8: Durable Building
+Credit: Durable Building

-• "Minimize materials use and construction waste over a building's life resulting from premature failure of the building and its constituent components and assemblies"

-•promotes the incorporation of materials based upon a Life Cycle Assessment viewpoint

-•credit references the Guideline on Durability in Buildings CSA S478-95 (R2001)

-•If components cannot be proven to last for the design service life of the building, then they are to be specified and constructed with disassembly in mind submittals require documentation of the training of the building envelope designer in the area of building science
+- "Minimize materials use and construction waste over a building's life resulting from premature failure of the building and its constituent components and assemblies" - •promotes the incorporation of materials based upon a Life Cycle Assessment viewpoint - •credit references the Guideline on Durability in Buildings CSA S478-95 (R2001) - •If components cannot be proven to last for the design service life of the building, then they are to be specified and constructed with disassembly in mind - •demonstrate the predicted service life of chosen components or assemblies by documenting demonstrated effectiveness or modelling deterioration - •submittals require documentation of the training of the building envelope designer in the area of building science